webplatform/docs/guides/getting_started_with_css/index.md

 * '''When a single margin needs to be set.'''
 In a situation where only one property needs to be set, the act of simultaneously setting multiple properties usually violates the KISS (Keep It Simple, Stupid) Principle.
 * '''The selector to which your properties apply is subject to many edge cases.'''
 When this happens — which it will, sooner or later — the inevitable heap of shorthand values can become hard to follow when it comes time to repair or alter your layout.
-* '''The stylesheet you’re writing will be maintained by people with limited CSS skills (or spatial reasoning ability).'''
-If you can get them to read this article you may not need to worry about this scenario, but it’s best not to make any assumptions.
+* '''The style sheet you’re writing will be maintained by people with limited CSS skills (or spatial reasoning ability).'''
+If you can get them to read this article you may not need to worry about this scenario, but it is best not to make any assumptions.
 * '''You need to supplant a value, to account for an edge case.'''
-This requirement is often a signal of a poorly designed document or stylesheet, but those are hardly unheard of.
+This requirement is often a signal of a poorly designed document or style sheet, but those are hardly unheard of.

 == Applying CSS to HTML ==

 There are three ways to apply CSS to an HTML document: inline styles, embedded styles and external style sheets.
 Unless you have a very good reason to use one of the first two always go for the third option.
-The reason for this will become obvious to you soon, but first lets review the different options.
+The reason for this will become obvious to you soon, but first here is an overview of the different options.

 === Inline styles ===

-You can apply styles to a specific element using a <code>style</code> attribute, like so:
+You can apply styles to a specific element using a <code>style</code> attribute, like this:

 <syntaxhighlight lang="html5"><p style="background:blue; color:white; padding:5px;">Paragraph</p></syntaxhighlight>